lip6/coriolis/documentation/content/pages/stratus/Language.rst

 Patterns module
 ---------------

-You can find the documentation of the patterns module : file:../patterns/index.html
+You can find the documentation of the patterns module : {filename}Patterns_HTML.rst

-.. |add1|     image:: ./images/add1.png
-.. |add2|     image:: ./images/add2.png
-.. |addaccu|  image:: ./images/addaccu.png
-.. |test|     image:: ./images/test.png
-.. |editor|   image:: ./images/editor.png
-.. |resize|   image:: ./images/resizeAb.png
-.. |xml|      image:: images/xml.png